All Episodes

 You're creating a generation of racists.

-Then you gotta have said we as a black community, we're not creating a race a generation of racist.
+We as a black community, we're not creating a generation of racists.

-You know who's creating that generation, the racists?
+You know who's creating that generation of racists?

 Those older white people are feeding that into their kids.